dubovsky/CargoTransportation/README.md

 # CargoTransportation
-This is desktop application for accaunting cargo delivery
+This is desktop application for accounting cargo delivery

 ---